-If your instructors require the use of Respondus LockDown Browser[TM] for taking exams online, you must download and install the application to your computer prior to taking an online test.
-Check the Blackboard home page or your course in Blackboard for the link to download this application.
+If your instructors require the use of Respondus LockDown BrowserTM for taking exams online, you must download and install the application to your computer prior to taking an online test.
+Check your course exam in Canvas for the link to download this application.
 Review the system requirements before installation.